IBM/migrate-app-to-openshift-using-ta/README.md

    `OpenShift Web Console > <Go to your project> > Overview`

    Access the URL displayed against `modapp-openshift` application on the OpenShift web console.
    It will show you the WebSphere Liberty console by default.
 Append the context-root for your app at the end of the URL and then your application will be accessible.
+To find the context root of your application, just check the logs of your application pod as shown.
 In this case context-root is `modresorts-1_0_war`.

-   > Note: To find the context root of your application, just check the logs of your application pod.

    ```
     $ oc logs <pod-name>